-We examine the assumption of the probabislitc independence of consideration of different brands in the marketplace for a market with substantial product differentiation.
+We examine the assumption of the probabilistic independence of consideration of different brands in the marketplace for a market with substantial product differentiation.
 Our hypothesis is that probabilistic independence may not hold in such a market and the degree to which groups of brands violate this assumption is dependent on their perceptual similarity.
 In the market we examine, we find support for this hypothesis.
-For dissimilar products, probabilitic consideration holds, but for similar brands a disaproportionate number of consumers consider all or non of them.
+For dissimilar products, probabilistic consideration holds, but for similar brands a disproportionate number of consumers consider all or non of them.
 Looking at one specific, well-defined submarket does not alleviate this problem.